Lens Aperture |

 toggle the AEL button off after you have taken the shot.

-Other Controls - There are other controls pertaining to
+Other Camera Controls - There are other controls pertaining to

 your camera, in particular how it meters the exposure, how it is